germaineye/StudyNewConceptEnglish/Nce2/notes_nce2_012.md

       He will sail his famous little boat called Topsail.
       As we know, even though the boat is very small, it has already sailed across the Atlantic several times.
       I'm sure most of you have heard of Topsail,but have never seen it before.
-      But,don't worry, you will have chance to see the boat yourself tomorrow morning .
+      But,don't worry, you will have the opportunity  to see the boat in person tomorrow morning .
-      And then we will say goodbye and good luck to Alison captain at 8 o'clock.
+      Then we will say goodbye and Godspeed to captain Alison  at 8 o'clock.
-      He will sail for tow months and  fright for the champion.
+      He is going to sail for two months and  fright for the champion.
-      We is proude with Alison captain and good luck to him!
+      We are so proud of Captain Alison and we will keep our fingers crossed for him!

 ### 文化拓展